IDESplat: Iterative Depth Probability Estimation for Generalizable 3D Gaussian Splatting: Experiments

 \textbf{Visual comparison results.} We performed a qualitative comparison of scene reconstruction results between our method and mainstream models, including MVSplat~\cite{chen2024mvsplat}, MonoSplat~\cite{liu2025monosplat}, and DepthSplat~\cite{xu2025depthsplat}.
 The visual comparison results are shown in Fig.~\ref{fig:visual_nvs}, which include both indoor and outdoor scenes.
 Our proposed IDESplat achieves significantly better novel view synthesis results compared to existing mainstream open-source models.
 Specifically, in challenging areas with rich textures and large position and angle differences between the input images, existing methods often produce noticeable artifacts and blurring in the synthesized views.
 In contrast, IDESplat is able to generate high-quality reconstructions in these difficult regions, demonstrating excellent texture consistency and clearly showing its superiority in reconstructing complex scenes.

 \textbf{Visual comparison of depth maps.} We conducted a direct qualitative comparison of depth maps predicted by IDESplat and existing state-of-the-art models, including MVSplat~\cite{chen2024mvsplat}, MonoSplat~\cite{liu2025monosplat}, and DepthSplat~\cite{xu2025depthsplat}.
 It is important to note that the generalizable 3DGS task typically does not have depth ground truth, so we analyzed the results using the corresponding reference RGB images as input.
-As shown in Fig.~\ref{fig:visual_depth}, our proposed IDESplat method consistently outperforms existing methods in both indoor and outdoor scenes.
-Even in areas where the foreground and background are highly similar or in regions with rich texture details, our method can clearly distinguish objects at different depths.
-Additionally, the depth estimation results of IDESplat exhibit better and more realistic depth effects, with finer texture details, in both indoor and outdoor scenes.
-This is because our method can integrate the results of feature similarity from multiple warps using the depth probability boosting strategy, enabling more accurate depth estimation.
-Furthermore, by performing warp calculations at the original scale, our method captures and utilizes fine textures in the image, leading to more detailed and precise predictions.
-More visual results can be found in the supplementary materials.
+As shown in Fig.~\ref{fig:visual_depth}, IDESplat consistently outperforms existing methods in both indoor and outdoor scenes.
+Even in regions with similar foreground and background appearances or rich texture details, it can better distinguish objects at different depths and produce more realistic depth estimates with finer details.
+This advantage comes from aggregating feature similarity across multiple warps via the depth probability boosting strategy, as well as performing warp computation at the original scale to better preserve fine textures.
+More visual results are provided in the supplementary materials.

 \textbf{Comparison of model efficiency.} In Tab.~\ref{tab:model_efficiency}, we compare the model efficiency of IDESplat with several classic methods, including PixelSplat, MVSplat, and the latest methods such as MonoSplat and DepthSplat.
 We measure inference time and memory usage with two-view inputs at a resolution of $256 \times 256$, and the PSNR values are reported on the commonly used benchmark dataset RE10K.
 Although our method shows slightly lower inference efficiency compared to DepthSplat, it outperforms DepthSplat on all other metrics.
 Despite using significantly fewer parameters and computational resources than DepthSplat, IDESplat achieves better results.
 The superior performance of IDESplat with fewer parameters and better memory efficiency is due to our iterative depth probability estimation architecture, which performs multiple warp operations to improve the accuracy of Gaussian mean parameter predictions.